vbrichzin/pdsnd_github/README.md

 ### Description
 The project is analyzing bikeshare usage data for three different cities  (Chicago, New York City, Washington) for the first half of 2017.

+### How to use
+Use with `python bikeshare.py` and the program will guide you through the analysis interactively.

 ### Files used
 The `bikeshare.py` file is the interactive analysis file that analyzes the usage data in the files `chicago.csv`, `new_york_city.csv` or `washington.csv`.